The auction will be run by Nathan Auction & Real Estate Inc. of Manchester.

 "The existing property is in really poor condition," he said.
 "Enough so that we are considering demolishing the building."

 Preliminary discussions have started on what to do once the building is demolished.
-Hauben hopes to construct a new restaurant on the property, but first he needs to find a
+Hauben hopes to construct a new restaurant on the property, but first he needs to find a company to manage it, he said.

 "I remember when Tony Perry ran it.
 It was a flourishing institution.
 I used to eat there all the time," said Hauben.